Ankle Brace for Basketball: Play Hard, No Fear

 Basketball is worth protecting.
 The cutting, the jumping, the drives to the hoop, all of it depends on ankles that hold up.
 A brace is a small investment that keeps you on the court instead of the bench.

 You don't have to be an NBA player to deserve the same protection they use.
 Lace up the brace before you lace up the shoes.
+Play aggressive, trust your ankles, and stop worrying about the landing.
+That's the whole point.
+You're not here to play like you're made of glass or go smashing through walls like someone we all know.
+Yeah, you know the one.
 The hardwood doesn't wait, but a bench with ice on your ankle does.

 Jason Joyner